Chelan, Washington, US

 of the current is directed at the right hand wall, where there is also considerable turbulence.

 It's sticky at low and high flow, but cleans up at medium flows of 391 cfs.
-You can run it after
+You can run it

-the hole (video of
+work to clear the hole (video of Final Plunge).

 There are scouting and portage options along Entrance Exam from river-right.
 Those who portage